vigneshmanyala/vigneshmanyala/README.md

   </a>Hello, I'm Vignesh <img src = Hi.gif height = "32px"></h1>
 <h3 align="center">| CODER | WEB DEVELOPER | SELF-LEARNER |</h3>

-I am a pre-final year CS student with a great passion for programming.
+I am a final year CS student with a great passion for programming.
 I am trying to create magic with 0's and 1's.I have experimented with HTML, CSS, PHP etc and done some some personal projects on them u can see on my Repository.